flipcamp/flipcamp.github.io/unconference2015.md

 Once you have everything setup — particularly your Google account and Hangouts plugin — see below for information about the opening session.

-# Opening session — Thursday, July 23, 11am EDT

-The online unconference will begin at **11am EDT on Thursday July 23** with a "Google Hangouts On Air."
-This will be the meeting at which we get everyone oriented to how the unconference will unfold and the tech tools we'll be using to facilitate the online sessions.
-It will also be when we vote on the session proposals and plan out the detailed schedule of events for the online unconference.

-The live video "broadcast" for this session will be embedded on this page, and a link will be provided for unconference participants to join the discussion via video chat or text chat.
-(Google Hangouts supports up to 10 video participants at a time, but everyone will be able to join the text chat and watch the video.)

-<iframe width="560" height="315" src="//www.youtube.com/embed/OlZ9wxH3lk8" frameborder="0" allowfullscreen></iframe>

-Direct link to participate: [https://plus.google.com/events/caj2vlbdauuj8cma6h6vmqc81pc](https://plus.google.com/events/caj2vlbdauuj8cma6h6vmqc81pc)